 - HAVE A SENSE OF HUMOUR

-When you get panic-stricken at the thought of meeting your boss, maybe the voice inside of your head is saying, “I’m talentless!”, “I don’t know English!”, “I have nothing worth to say”, “I’m not important”.
+When you get panic-stricken at the thought of meeting your boss, maybe the voice inside your head is saying, “I’m talentless!”, “I don’t know English!”, “I have nothing worth saying”, “I’m not important”.

 Whatever that voice is saying to you can be mean.
-That’s because you expect perfection of yourself, don’t you?
+That’s because you expect yourself to be perfect, don’t you?

 One of the best ways to take yourself less seriously is to have a sense of humour about it.
 Now, don’t start the “imagine them in their underwear” kind of thing because, frankly, that’s horrifying, but rather acknowledge the “fear”, then say to yourself: